z390development/z390/doc/Options/z390_options.md

 * E - ez390 emulator runtime which loads and executes 390 load module

 !!!
 Note "Use of parameters with parentheses in *nix shells"
     Unix shells like sh and bash interpret parentheses if not quoted.
-For this reason, if you need to specify a z390 parameter that contains parentheses, then that parameter should be quoted.
+For this reason, if you need to specify a parameter that contains parentheses, then that parameter should be quoted.

     For example, the SYSMAC parameter is quoted as it uses parentheses, whereas the ALIGN parameter is not.

-        "SYSMAC(foldername)" ALIGN
+    `"SYSMAC(foldername)" ALIGN`

 Option | Scope | Default | Description
 -------|-------|---------|--------------